How to navigate the homebuying process

 Apply and prequalify for a mortgage

 Before starting the home buying journey, try to be clear on how much you can afford and get prequalified for a mortgage.

 Getting prequalified for a mortgage means giving your lender a look at your finances so they can assess how much of a loan you may qualify for.
 Prequalification can help you better focus your home search based on price, and may help you stand out from other buyers who aren’t prequalified.

 With prequalification, the Home Lending Advisor will ask for information about your income, employment history, monthly bills, the amount you have available for a down payment, and possibly additional information.
 They will then provide you with an estimate on how much you may qualify for.

 You can apply for your loan in four easy steps:

 - Complete an application with your lender of choice

 - The lender will send you a Loan Estimate, which includes information about the costs and terms of the loan.

 - Review the estimate to make sure you understand and agree with everything disclosed.

 - If you’re satisfied with the terms, notify your Home Lending Advisor and proceed with the application.

 Finding your home

 Make an offer

 Making an offer can take time.
 You’ll want to assess what kind of offer is appropriate based on the seller’s asking price and consider what contingencies you may want to include.
 Depending on the current market and your needs, you may want to make an offer lower than the asking price in order to leave room for negotiation.

 A home inspection is an examination of the property once you're under contract for the home.
 This is a critical step because it may uncover hidden problems with the home.
 If there are significant defects identified in the inspection, you can typically back out of your contract without penalty.
-Your realtor may recommend a home inspector.
+Your real estate agent may recommend a home inspector.
 If not, you can easily find someone in your area.
 Once the home inspection is done, you can determine how you want to move forward.